 The researchers did a research to find out from the customers how they describe their ability to get credit.
-From the respondents, 28 of them saw the access to credit facility to be complicated in the sense that most of them don't understand loans and it related issues.
-14 of the farmers said it is competitive because many farmers applied for the credit facility whiles 8 of the respondents said it is easy to be accessing credit from financial institutions because they have the needed collateral to access the loan.
+From the respondents, 14 of them saw the access to credit facility to be complicated, 12 of the farmers said it is competitive because many farmers applied for the credit facility whiles 4 of the respondents said it is easy to be accessing credit from financial institutions.

-4.2.10 Kinds of Credit
+4.2.10 Kinds of Credit Figure 4.12